 Costly Translation Mistakes that Could Have Been Avoided

-Legal translation services and certified translation services are often required when the stakes are high and translation accuracy is paramount.
+Legal translation services along with certified legal translation services are often required when the stakes are high and translation accuracy is paramount.
 It may be one thing to make a translation blunder when you’re introducing a new friend to the family, but it’s quite another when millions of dollars are on the line, or when there is a potential for escalating a war.
-When it comes to translation it is not enough to simply know another language – you must understand cultural differences, context, and other subtle nuances that a non-trained translator may not be aware of.
+When it comes to legal document translation it is not enough to simply know another language – you must understand cultural differences, context, and other subtle nuances that a non-trained translator may not be aware of.
 Let’s take a look at a number of translation blunders with major consequences that could have been avoided if picked up on by a certified translation expert.

 1) Latin Bible Translation